VeikkoSe/lostagain/README.md

-Copypasteroids 2
+Lostagain
 ====
-webgl about asteroids and ships and space.
-Or something like that.
+webgl game about asteroids and ships and space.

+Todo: Some licence information